The publication of the program of the Socialist Party went almost unnoticed: no discordant

 in the competition represented by the presidential elections, the programs

 represent compulsory figures.
-The campaign represents the free figures
+The campaign represents the free figures, which will allow

 voters to judge whether candidates have the five qualities necessary for the exercise of